syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 If printDialog.ShowDialog() = System.Windows.Forms.DialogResult.OK Then

-'Checks if the selected page range is valid.
+'Checks whether the selected page range is valid or not.

 If printDialog.PrinterSettings.FromPage > 0 AndAlso printDialog.PrinterSettings.ToPage <= images.Length Then